 In principle, schools generally understand the situation and agreeing to the expat's request makes their job easier, particularly if the school does not have English support.

 Special-needs education in Japan

-Children with acute disabilities may benefit from attending dedicated special-needs schools.
-These schools are run by local governments and have classes from kindergarten to senior high school.
+Children with severe disabilities may find dedicated special-needs schools more beneficial.
+These institutions, which are run by local governments, cater to students from kindergarten through senior high school.
 The curriculum in these schools is the same as in public schools, but they also have added activities that teach daily living skills.

-Various international schools also offer support for certain conditions or disabilities, though usually at an additional fee.
+Various international schools also offer support for specific conditions or disabilities, though usually at an additional fee.
 There are also schools following the Waldorf-Steiner and Montessori methods.
-These have a more flexible approach to education and are known to cater to individual students’ needs.
+These have a more flexible approach to education and are known to cater to individual student needs.

 Tutors in Japan

-Schooling in Japan is competitive.
-It’s therefore common for students to have multiple tutors for different school subjects.
-Especially for expat children, having a tutor in Japan may be useful.
-A tutor can assist a child to maintain their mother tongue or help them study Japanese.
+Given the competitive nature of schooling in Japan, it's not uncommon for students to have multiple tutors, each specialising in a different school subject.
+Especially for expat children, having a tutor in Japan may be helpful.
+A tutor can assist a child in maintaining their mother tongue or helping them study Japanese.
 If a child is attending a school with a new curriculum, a tutor is an excellent way of catching up with what they are behind on.

 Tutoring is popular in Japan, which has led to many tutoring companies popping up across the country.
-Though expats may be spoilt for choice, they should do thorough research on all options before choosing a tutor.
+Although expats may be spoilt for choice, they should thoroughly research all options before choosing a tutor.
 Schools will also often recommend trustworthy tutors.